 10 tips to protect your houseplants during the winter

-Winter can be a tricky time for our houseplants. cold temperatures and lack of light can affect their growth and health.
+Winter can be a tricky time for our houseplants.
+Cold temperatures and lack of light can affect their growth and health.
 However, with a few tips and recommendations, we can protect our plants and make sure they survive this season.
 In this article, we'll give you information on how to choose the right plants for winter, control temperature and humidity, make sure they get enough light, water sparingly, avoid drafts, keep them free of pests and diseases, and prepare them for spring.
 Read on to find out how to protect your houseplants during the winter.

 Choose the Right Plants for Winter